sckott/cowsay/README.md

 #> match of 'along' to 'along.with'
 #>
 #>  --------------
-#> Just now I had an apparently insurmountable problem that's been bugging me for days, but phrasing my question in a form suitable for the R-help list enabled me to solve my own problem in two minutes flat.
+#> This is a bit like asking how should I tweak my sailboat so I can explore the ocean floor.
-#> Thanks everyone.
+#>  Roger Koenker
-#>  Robin Hankin
+#>  in response to a question about tweaking the quantreg package to handle probit and heckit models
 #>  R-help
-#>  March 2005
+#>  May 2013
 #>  --------------
 #>     \
 #>       \